eskombro/eskworkflow/README.md

     color: "663399"
 ```

+Each label that you define will be autmatically added to every new issue you create on your repository.

 ![Auto tagging](resources/img/AutoTagging.png)

-# WIP: Automatic workflow on a project
+## Automatic workflow on a project (based on GitHub labels)

-Creating a repository project with the name that you specified on the config file, will automatically set columns and add/move issues to the column with the specified tag.
+Inside your configuration file (`/.github/eskworkflow.yaml`) add the `repo_project_workflow` configuration.

+### Example:

 ```yaml
 repo_project_workflow: